rahulk200013/all-cnn-structured-sparse-neural-network-verilog/README.md

   python scripts/generate_verilog_and_LUTs.py --in_size=28 --num_classes=10
   python scripts/generate_testbench.py --num_classes=10
   ```
+6. Note the approximate time for the output to stabilise in the output of `scripts/generate_testbench.py` log.

-6. Replace the following generated files with those in the src folder:
+7. Replace the following generated files with those in the src folder:
   - `cnn_model.v`
   - `testbench.v`
   - `lut_weights.v`